Last reviewed: June 12, 2026

 Honesty

 How the analysis itself stays unbiased.
 The principles that govern every analysis Kindred produces: steelman every position, show the work, source everything, no political alignment, no nudging.
+Sourcing is held to enforced standards: reference lists built only from sources actually retrieved, citations that resolve to the real source, and a plainly stated limit on what is not yet verified.
 The pillar most products do not have, and the heart of what Kindred means by trust.

 Read the principles →